Open-angle glaucoma

 Studies show that SLT decreases the intra ocular pressure by 20% in 80% of people who have it.
 It also shows that 2 years after the treatment, 50% of those still have an effect at 2 years.

 Coastal Eye Surgeons can perform this laser treatment in rooms by using a laser machine, which is similar to the one that is used to look at your eye.
-You need only drops prior, which is local anaesthetic and it takes approximately 5 to 10 minutes to perform.
+You need only 1 anaesthetic drop prior, and the laser takes approximately 5 to 10 minutes to perform.

 Your eye pressure will be checked one week after the procedure, but the full effect of the laser won't be known until six weeks after, which will be your second post laser check.